C-ORG/c-org/README.md

 # Installation

 You need `Python > 3.5.3` because `web3.py` is using `typing`.
 If you are using an older version of Python, you can use `pyenv` to install a new one.
-In this case, make sure you activate the virtual environment each time you are using `c_org`.
+In this case, make sure you activate the virtual environment each time you are using `c-org`.

 ```bash
 # install pyenv